MarcoBessiNeo4j/Demos/InsurancePolicies/README.md

 # GraphRAG Insurance Demo
 The following directory contains a demo on insurance policies.
 It shows how a GraphRAG chatbot can be build on top of long and complex documents.
-These documents are real `documents` downloaded from several Dutch Insurance companies.
-These documents can be found in the documents directory.

 ## GraphRAG
 As GraphRAG gains popularity this demo shows the functionality that Graphs can offer with a RAG-system.